brunolm/blog-posts/wpf/filtering-elements-in-a-collection.md

 ---
-title: Filtering elements in a collection
+title: "Filtering elements in a collection"
 tags: [c#, filter, wpf]
 ---